-When the effects of a head injury persist in this way, over weeks, months or sometimes years, the person may be experiencing Post Concussion Syndrome.
+When the effects of a head injury persist in this way, over weeks, months or sometimes years, the person may be experiencing Post Concussion Syndrome (PCS).
 After any suspected concussion, it is important to get your doctor’s advice on the best treatment.
-Check out our Concussion Aware campaign – if in doubt sit it out for more information.

 Post Concussion Syndrome (PCS)

-Post Concussion Syndrome is a complex disorder in which various symptoms — such as headaches and dizziness — last for weeks and sometimes months after the injury that caused the concussion.
-Most people recover from concussion relatively quickly within a few hours or days with rest and sleep.
+Post Concussion Syndrome (PCS) is a complex disorder in which various symptoms — such as headaches and dizziness — last for weeks and sometimes months after the injury that caused the injury.
+Most people recover from a concussion relatively quickly within a few hours or days with rest and sleep.
 Most people are able to return to work within two weeks of the injury.
 Symptoms can last longer for some people, and can seem more severe than perhaps a casual observer would guess from the initial injury.
-Post Concussion Syndrome describes the situation where someone is experiencing the more severe and long lasting after-effects of a relatively mild blow to the head.
+PCS describes the situation where someone is experiencing the more severe and long lasting after-effects of a relatively mild blow to the head.

 Diagnosis and Risk Factors

-Diagnosing Post Concussion Syndrome is hard.
+Diagnosing PCS is hard.
 The symptoms are also associated with other problems, including work or relationship stress, drug and alcohol issues, depression, a virus, or a more serious psychological or psychiatric problem.
-Whether you get Post Concussion Syndrome or not does not appear to be linked to the severity of the injury.
+Whether you get PCS or not does not appear to be linked to the severity of the injury.
 Some people experience many concussions and do not get PCS.
-Risk factors for Post Concussion Syndrome include:
+Risk factors include:

 - Multiple previous head injuries